howard8888/MBLS-3.0/README.md

 The 'Meaningful Based Learning System' (**MBLS**) is an implementation of the **Meaningful Based Cognitive Architecture**.

 **version 1** - Winter 2017 - Initial transfer from whiteboards to Python simulation.
 No ANN libraries.
-Handcoded in Python 2.7.
+Hand coded in Python 2.7.
 Shannon diversity used to assess meaningfulness values.

 **version 2** - Spring 2018 - Refactored to Python 3.6.
-Handcoded.
+Hand coded.
 No ANN libraries.
 Reciprocal of Shannon entropy now used to assess meaningfulness.
 MBLS modules still simulated by Python methods rather than being simulated by some of the collection of connected simulated HLNs.
 Causal memory now extensively used.
 Full development prematurely terminated for transition to Version 3 to allow collaboration and to more scientifically address concepts that the Meaningful-Based Cognitive Architecture proposes.

 **version 3** - Summer 2018 -work pending - Code refactored into a more professional appearance to allow future team collaboration with the code.
 Robert C. Martin's Clean Code software architecture and style being followed.
 HLNs are being ramped up to 50,000 from a few dozen in previous versions, with the goal of obtaining quantitative experimental data to better validate key concepts behind the Meaningful-Based Cognitive Architecture.

 See below for key concepts that I wish to demonstrate in MBLS-3.

-**Papers** describing the Meaningful-Based Cognitive Archtiecture and the MBLS:
+**Papers** describing the Meaningful-Based Cognitive Architecture and the MBLS:

 (The papers cannot be reproduced in full for download here but an abstract is given below.
 However, they can readily be obtained via a Google search and downloaded from the publishers.)

 Schneider, H., Non-Hybrid Meaningful-Based Learning System Using a Configurable Network of Neural Networks.
 Proceedings of the 2018 International Conference on Artificial Intelligence pp 96-102; Aug 2018.

 Schneider, H., Meaningful-Based Cognitive Architecture.
-Proceedings of the 2018 Annual International Conference on Biologically Inpsired Architectures (BICA 2018) held on August 22, 2018 as part of the Joint Multi-Conference on Human-Level Artificial Intelligence (HLA-18).
+Proceedings of the 2018 Annual International Conference on Biologically Inspired Architectures (BICA 2018) held on August 22, 2018 as part of the Joint Multi-Conference on Human-Level Artificial Intelligence (HLA-18).

 https://www.respekt.cz/spolecnost/muze-pocitac-trpet-psychozou